-arkansas.gov/images/uploads/executiveOrders/EO\20-44.pdf; AR Exec.
-Order No. 20-45, Aug.
-14, 2020, https://governor.arkansas.gov/images/uploads/executiveOrders/EO\20-45.pdf.
-Officials may not open inner absentee ballot envelopes for purposes of counting absentee ballots until 8:30 a.m. on Election Day.
+- 31. Election officials may open the outer absentee ballot envelope for processing and canvassing no earlier than the Tuesday before the election.
 Ark.
 Code Ann. § 7-5-416(a)(1).

-During the canvassing process, election officials must "compare the name, 25. address, date of birth, and signature of the voter's absentee application with the voter's statement and, for first-time voters who registered by mail, the first-time voter's identification document."
+However, despite the fact that canvassing by election officials may begin prior to Election Day, county election commissioners, who make the final determination whether to reject a ballot after it has been flagged for review by election workers during the canvassing process, typically do not meet to review the voter statements (while keeping the envelopes sealed) until Election Day.
+Officials may not open inner absentee ballot envelopes for purposes of counting absentee ballots until 8:30 a.m. on Election Day.
 Ark.
-Code Ann. \$7-5-416(b)(1)(F)(i).
-If the county board of election commissioners identifies a mismatch between the application and the voter's statement "as to name, address, date of birth, and signature," the board must reject the absentee ballot.
+Code Ann. § 7-5-416(a)(1). - 32.
+During the canvassing process, election officials must "compare the name, address, date of birth, and signature of the voter's absentee application with the voter's statement and, for first-time voters who registered by mail, the first-time voter's identification document."
 Ark.
+Code Ann. § 7-5-416(b)(1)(F)(i).
+If the election officials perceive a discrepancy, they reseal the absentee ballot envelope and send it to the three-member county board of elections commissioners, who will ultimately vote to determine whether the ballot should be rejected.
+If the county board of election commissioners determines that there is a mismatch between the application and the voter's statement "as to name, address, date of birth, and signature," the board must reject the absentee ballot.
+Ark.
 Code Ann. § 7-5-416(b)(1)(F)(ii).
 This includes cases where the voter fails to sign the voter statement, as well as cases where the board of elections commissioners determines that the signature on the ballot does not match the signature on the application.
 There is no process or opportunity for a voter to cure a ballot rejected for a signature-related deficiency, or because of a mismatch with respect to the voter's address or date of birth.
 Further, while all absentee voters whose votes are not counted must be notified in writing by the board of elections commissioners, this necessarily does not occur until after the votes are counted on Election Day.
 See Ark.
 Code Ann. § 7-5-902.
 Voters are also not notified in advance of casting their ballots that their ballots may be rejected for a mismatched signature.
 See Ark.
 Code Ann. § 7-5-409.

-26. Absentee ballots may also be rejected if the voter fails to provide required voter identification.
+33. Absentee ballots may also be rejected if the voter fails to provide required voter identification.
 In this case, the ballot is marked as provisional rather than rejected outright.
 Ark.
 Const.
 Amendment 51 § 13(b)(5)(A)-(B); Ark.
 Code Ann. § 7-5-416(b)(1)(F)(iii).
 Provided there is no other basis to invalidate the ballot (as determined by the county board of elections commissioners), a voter may then cure the deficiency by either providing a sworn verification of identity affirmation or by verifying his or her voter registration to the county clerk or county board of elections commissioners by 12:00 p.m. on the Monday following the election by presenting a copy of a document or identification card that complies with Ark.
 Const.
 Amendment 51 § 13(b)(1)(A)(i).
 Ark.
 Const.
 Amendment 51 § 13(b)(5)(A)-(B); see also County Board of Election Commissioners Procedures Manual at 42, 92.